Goods and services

 Goods are produced in the primary or secondary sector.
 While Services, in general, are part of the economic activity of the tertiary sector.

-Services are considered intangible goods, that is, the non-material equivalent of a good.
+Services are considered intangible goods, the non-material equivalent of a good.
 They are also considered heterogeneous, thus two services will never be the same.
 Some examples of services are education, banking, insurance, health, communications, transportation, security, and others are offered.

 goods and services